Soiling loss model

 The soiling model

-The Solargis soiling model (fig.1), based on research by Coello and Boyle (C&B), consists of two main components:
+The Solargis soiling model (Figure 1), based on research by Coello and Boyle (C&B), consists of two main components:

 • Accumulation of particles